Indian Army Pays Tribute To Visakhapatnam Jawan BV Ramana & Two Others

 Before the body’s arrival, the Indian Army paid tribute to the ‘valour and sacrifice’ of the three fallen soldiers – Captain Ayush Yadav, Subedar B S Gujjar and Naik B V Ramana – at a ceremony held at the headquarters of 15 Corps.
 Floral tribute and wreath laying ceremonies were also held for the three, led by Corps Commander Lt Gen J S Sandhu, led by officers and other ranks of the army.
 Divisional Commissioner, Kashmir, Baseer Khan, Inspector General of Police S J M Gillani and senior paramilitary officers were in attendance.

 The young officer Captain Ayush Yadav defied his 25 years of age and had established himself amongst his comrades as a spirited and daring soldier.
 The 46-years-old martyr Subedar Bhoop Singh had joined the Army in 1992 and is proudly remembered by his comrades as a highly professional soldier and a true patriot.
-A true son of soil, Naik Botta Venkata Ramana, 38, had earned the respect of a warrior and was a friend to all,” a statement issued by the Army said.
+A true son of soil, Naik Botta Venkata Ramana, 38, had earned the respect of a warrior and was a friend to all

 During the attack that took place in Kashmir, five other soldiers were injured and two militants were shot dead by one of the shaheed, while the third militant managed to escape.
 The Indian Army has launched a massive search operation to find him dead or alive.
 But soon after the attack, protests were held by the locals of Panzgam and Kralapora.
-The Indian Army had to open fire on protesters seeking the bodies of the slain militants, killing one and inuring ten protesters in the process.
+The Indian Army had to open fire on protesters seeking the bodies of the slain militants, killing one and inuring ten protesters in the p

 This post was last modified on 29/04/2017 8:09 pm